keytiles/keytiles-swagger-codegen/README.md

 **note:** You also have the possibility to control this behavior on Object or even on Property level in the schema using the `x-keytiles-keep-property-names` / `x-keytiles-keep-property-name` flags!

-### <a name="option_nullableTagDefaultValue"></a>option 'nullableTagDefaultValue'

-This is a boolean option.
-Default: false (why? read!)

-OpenApi spec (it looks) is assuming every field `nullable=false` if the `nullable` attribute is not given.

-This would enforce the `modelStyle=simple` to literally make every field private where you do not write explicitly `nullable=true`.
-Which is not necessarily what you want in that rendering style...

-So this option was introduced to redefine the default assumption if this attribute is not specified.

-Of course the default of this is 'FALSE' to conform with standard and compatibility.
-But you can override this.

 ### option 'addExplanationsToModel'